 -Make sure to follow How to Learn Machine learning on Twitter too!

-Linkedin is also a great place to follow all these previous personalities, become aware of jobs offers, and more sereious posts and debates than in Twitter.
+Linkedin is also a great place to follow all these previous personalities, become aware of jobs offers, find further Machine Learning resources, and access more serious posts and debates than in Twitter.

 – Andriy Burkov, whose newsletter we mentioned earlier is a great guy to follow on Linkedin, take a look at his experience and try to make your jaw stay in place.

 –Aishwarya Srinivasan is a Data Scientist at IBM and member of the Data Science and AI elite team.
 She has over 50k followers and regularly posts juicy information.

 –Andrew Ng, whose Twitter account we linked before is also very active on Linkedin, publishing about the works of Deeplearning.ai and his contributions to research and teachings on AI and Machine Learning.

 News websites are another additional source of Machine Learning resources.

 If you prefer consuming news at your own speed, without being sent newsletters or depending on when podcast are posted or the publication of tweets from your favourite experts, there are various websites dedicated to expanding the news on the field of Machine Learning and Data Science, like Data Science Daily News.
 Visit them whenever you want to see what are the most exciting recent advances!

 Many of the blogs in our Blogs category take a step back from the technical to cover more day to day, relevant news about Machine Learning and AI.
 Check them out!